dniccum/nova-state-select/README.md

 ## Installation

-To install this tool, use the installation code below:
+To install this field, use the installation code below:

 ```
 composer require dniccum/nova-state-select